 Fundraising Raffles

-The primary differences between the two types of campaigns are in how they’re regulated legally.
-Raffles are more restricted geographically than fundraising sweepstakes.
+The primary difference between the two types of campaigns is how they’re legally regulated.
+Raffles are more geographically restricted than fundraising sweepstakes.

 Legal Considerations for US Raffles

-Raffles are considered a form of gambling by federal government regulators since donors make a payment in exchange for a chance to win something – just as you’d do at a casino.
+Federal government regulators consider raffles a form of gambling since donors pay in exchange for a chance to win something – just as you’d do at a casino.
 Raffles are regulated by the State Attorney General’s office.

-• Organizations conducting raffles must comply with the state and local raffle laws and regulations that apply
+- Organizations conducting raffles must comply with state and local raffle laws and regulations.

-• Several states prohibit online raffles making it very difficult to run an interstate raffle and impossible to run one nationally.
-If your organization is fundraising in one of those states (see the above map for red states), you won’t be able to set up an online raffle on our platform.
+- Several states prohibit online raffles, making it difficult to run an interstate raffle and impossible to run one nationally.
+If your organization is fundraising in one of those states, you won’t be able to set up an online raffle on our platform.

 Legal Considerations for Canadian Raffles